lbussy/keg-cop/docs/planning/index.rst

 - One Tall Boy main board
 - One Sensors board
-- Three Daisy Chain boards
+- Three Daisy Chain boards with flowmeters

 If you have a similar setup, you may always add additional Daisy Chain boards as needed, up to a total of six in this configuration.
 The most appropriate installation uses one Keg Cop per kegerator/keezer, so if you are fortunate enough to have more than one, plan for additional systems.